 - Professionalism is a must.
 You must respect your adviser, your fellow classmates and the community.
 You must be open to learn and be receptive to criticism. - By signing up for this class, the student grants La Voz News permission in perpetuity to use any material produced for this class in any form -- print, online, on its website, in social media or to promote the student news media or the Journalism Program anytime.
-This includes all material created for this class (published, unpublished, tutorial, etc.). - La Voz reserves the right to use your name and your pictures online, in print, on social media, in advertisements, etc., now and/or in the future. - Your contact information will be distributed among your fellow classmates and La Voz freelancers and contributors. - You have no right to manipulate, modify or take down posted/published work on any La Voz platforms.
-Factual errors need to be addressed by running a correction. - Anyone not enrolled in the class is not allowed in the classroom. - All material for publication runs first in La Voz News (print or online) before any other publications. - Assignments MUST be assigned or pre-approved by the editor-in-chief, managing editor, section editors and/or the adviser in some cases. - You introduce yourself as a representative of La Voz News ONLY during the quarter, even if you plan to return next quarter, you are not a representative of La Voz during the break. - The students' work is the property of La Voz News.
-La Voz has unlimited right to sell or use the students' work in ads or elsewhere.
+This includes all material created for this class (published, unpublished, tutorial, etc.). - La Voz reserves the right to use your name and your pictures online, in print, on social media, in advertisements, etc., now and/or in the future. - Your contact information will be distributed among your fellow classmates and La Voz freelancers and contributors. - You are not permitted to manipulate, modify or remove posted or published work on any La Voz platform.
+Factual errors must be addressed through a correction/editor's note, which can only be issued after discussions with the instructor and the editorial board. - Anyone not enrolled in the class is not allowed in the classroom. - All material for publication runs first in La Voz News (print or online) before any other publications.

-- By signing up for this class, students understand, accept and agree to every policy on this syllabus.
-That covers professional conduct, plagiarism, absenteeism, copyright everything.
+- Assignments MUST be assigned or pre-approved by the editor-in-chief, managing editor, section editors and/or the adviser. - You introduce yourself as a representative of La Voz News ONLY during the quarter, even if you plan to return next quarter, you are not a representative of La Voz during the break. - The students' work is the property of La Voz News.
+La Voz has unlimited right to sell or use the students' work in ads or elsewhere. - By signing up for this class, students understand, accept and agree to every policy on this syllabus.
+That covers professional conduct, plagiarism, absenteeism, copyright, AI, cellphone everything.
 You must follow instructions. - The equipment and supplies of La Voz are used for production of the publication or related educational projects specifically approved by the adviser.
 Only La Voz students may use the facilities, equipment and supplies of the newsroom. - There are cameras, recorders, mics, laptops, etc. to be checked out.
 Students are responsible to return the loaned items in the same good condition.
 If the tools don't function well, after they are returned, or they are lost/stolen, etc., students are responsible for replacing the exact items or paying the equivalent.
-Police report should be filed. - The newsroom cannot be open beyond scheduled times.
+Police report should be filed.
+Otherwise, a hold will be placed on your record and other needed measures will be taken. - The newsroom cannot be open beyond scheduled times.
 Production must be completed within that time.
 Do not ask for an extension. - As part of the requirements of this course, you need to recruit staff members by distributing flyers, doing presentations, promoting the course on social media, etc. - You are responsible for your own learning.
 Read the syllabus and the staff handbook carefully and take notes in the class. - You are required to have consistent and continuous contribution to the publication. - Your work might be viewed/critiqued/edited by anyone, and the final version of assignments will be published, which is viewable by public. - In some cases, we might have live edit sessions, when students' assignments are reviewed by the peers, the instructor and/or guest speakers in class or on Zoom. - Your work is finished when the final product is finished.
-Teamwork is essential. - If you don't have a contribution to a print issue, your name will be removed from the staff box. - Your work will be published with your legal name, stated on the roster.
+Teamwork is essential. - If you don't have a contribution to the print issue, your name will be removed from the staff box. - Your work will be published with your image and legal name, stated on the roster.